 The difference between an advisory board and a board of directors

-Both boards are key aspects of a nonprofit; however, their roles diverge.
-The role of advisory board often extends to providing industry trends, facilitating contact network expansion, generating new business ideas, and offering invaluable expertise.
-The infographic depicts the main differences between board of advisors responsibilities and the board of directors:
+Both boards are key aspects of a nonprofit; however, board of directors (BOD) and advisory board roles diverge.
+The role of the advisory board often extends to providing industry trends, facilitating contact network expansion, generating new business ideas, and offering invaluable expertise.
+The infographic depicts the main differences between the board of advisors’ responsibilities and the board of directors:

 1. In essence, the advisory board advises the organization on its operations, while the board of directors acts in charge of the organization’s day-to-day operations.
 The board of directors bears all financial and legal responsibilities, while the advisory board’s mandate is exempt from these obligations, except working to raise funds for the organization.